testsigma

 DevOps Testing is the continuous and automated process of software testing that enables continuous and faster delivery of software.
 The legacy approach of testing is performed manually.
 Manual testing involves more human activity, is more prone to error, and is more time-consuming.
 As DevOps focuses on automating processes, testing can fit into DevOps with the help of the right test automation tools.

-Features of testing in a DevOps environment
+Features of Testing in a DevOps Environment

 Organizations are swiftly moving to DevOps for Agile teams.
 Both approaches focus on the automation of testing activity.